France vs. Croatia World Cup 2018 Final prompts parties across Northeast

-France became the victors over Croatia in the World Cup 2018 final on Sunday, July 15 in Moscow, Russia.
-Winning for the second time in 20 years, France came out on top in a 4-2 match against Croatia.
+The France vs. Croatia game drew the 2018 World Cup to a roaring finish on Sunday, with France coming out victorious, winning for the second time in 20 years in a 4-2 match against Croatia.

 France managed to score three out of their four impressive goals within a 27-minute timeframe, causing quite a stir with fans across the globe.
 Their first and only win in the World Cup was back in 1998.